This doc explains required styles and recommended phrasings for user-related terminology on the New Relic One user model.

 Styles and tips

-User type (basic user vs full user)
+User type (basic user vs. core user vs. full platform user)

 The following recommendations for permissions-related documentation philosophy applies primarly for documenting our New Relic One user model, not our original user model.